bibin-jaimon/InterviewKit-iOS/README.md

 # iOS interview questions

-- List of iOS interview question which collected from real world interviews
+List of iOS interview question which collected from real world interviews

-### GCD - Grand Central Dispatch

 - How do we achieve concurrency in iOS
 - What is DispatchQueues
 - Explain sync and async
 - What is quality of services

+- Difference between class vs structure
+- How do we choose between class and structure
+- What is value type and reference type
+- Is array refernce type or value stype?
+What about strings?
+- What is copy on write

 > 🚀 Explain the design principle that you follows while developing a software [#12](https://github.com/bibin-jaimon/2023-ios-interview-prep/issues/12#issue-2086920279)